LiskHQ/lsk-faucet/README.md

 ### Configuration
 Below is a list of environment variables that can be configured.

-- `WEB3_PROVIDER`: Endpoint for Lisk JSON-RPC connection.
+- `WEB3_PROVIDER`: RPC Endpoint to connect with the network.
 - `PRIVATE_KEY`: Private key hex to fund user requests with.
 - `KEYSTORE`: Keystore file to fund user requests with.
 - `HCAPTCHA_SITEKEY`: hCaptcha sitekey.
 - `HCAPTCHA_SECRET`: hCaptcha secret.
-- `LSK_TOKEN_ADDRESS`: Contract address of LSK token on the Lisk L2.
+- `ERC20_TOKEN_ADDRESS`: Contract address of ERC20 token on the above mentioned network, defaults to Lisk L2 token address.

 You can configure the funder by setting any of the following environment variable instead of command-line flags:
 ```bash